FabienRoger/Distributed-Text-Search/ROAD MAP.md

 features to add

+- dynamic shared gpu memory
 - add only gpu flag / change to GPU-USAGE
 - make the GPU only used by rank 0
 - add mixed openmp and GPU (with a flag specifying the ratio of openmp and GPU)

 todo:
+add missing features
+run experiments
+do plots
-add missing flags and features run experiments do plots add autonatic decisions do graph of our decision tree do slides
+add autonatic decisions
+do graph of our decision tree
+do slides

 ROAD MAP:

 - On commence par uniquement du static dispatching
 - On essaye d'implementer le vol de travail par la suite

-2) Distribution du texte
+2. Distribution du texte

 - Tout le monde a acces au texte en entier
 - Chaque machine calcule avec le score sur une partie du texte